 Temple of Poseidon.
 For some reason, I thought this located right next to Athens.
 But it isn’t.
 The Temple of Poseidon is more than an hour’s travelling, so it’s a great one to join a tour for.
 Check rates for tours to the Temple of Poseidon here.

 Athens in One Day

 So that’s my complete guide to visiting Athens in one day, as well as a 1 day itinerary for the city.
 Hopefully this covers everything you need to know before visiting this awesome city.
 Whether it’s a brief stop on a Greek island hopping itinerary, or one day in Athens during a cruise, this guide should hopefully detail all of the best things to do in the city in the time you have.

 Athens is of course, the perfect starting point for any Greek island hopping itinerary.
-And if you’re planning to visit several Greek island, then make sure to check my detailed guide to Santorini as well as my Milos travel guide here.
+And if you’re planning to visit several Greek islands, then make sure to check my detailed guide to Santorini as well as my Milos travel guide here.
 These are two islands not to be missed!

 Feel free to drop me a line if you would like any advice or further recommendations on visiting Athens..
 If you’ve enjoyed this 1 day Athens itinerary, then please do share using the below links!